chaitalibonke/chaitalibonke/README.md

 and business intelligence.
 I enjoy building models that solve real-world problems and turning raw data into actionable insights.

-MS in Management Information Systems — University of Texas Arlington PhD Candidate in Information Systems — University of Texas Rio Grande Valley Texas, USA
+MS in Management Information Systems — University of Texas Arlington;
+PhD Candidate in Information Systems — University of Texas Rio Grande Valley Texas, USA;
 Open to Data Scientist, Research Scientist, and ML Engineer roles